AndrewDMorgan/PyVectors-and-PyMarching/PyVectors/README.md

 # Vector Types in Python3 + More

 PyVectors allows for vec2, vec3 and vec4 types in python3.
-It also overloads the math operators to allow easy math show as the following:
+It also overloads the math operators to allow you to easily do math with vectors show as the following:

     vector1,vector2,vector3 = vec3(1, 3, 5),vec3(2, 8, 3),vec3(1, 5, 3)
     vector1 += vector2 / vector3